 Ayurvedic and Siddha practitioners had used this herb for prevention and also for treating several health ailments.
 Solanum trilobatum also has huge importance as medicine across several ethnic groups in India (18,19).

 Fruits of this plant are used for treating cough, hiccups, and fatigue.
-It is also used for improving the quality of semen.

 Tender leaves of this plant are considered as a remedy for cough, intestinal worms and are even believed to improve memory.

 Solanum trilobatum or thuthuvalai is used as a leafy vegetable in some regions of South India, where people prepare curries and chutneys using these leaves.

 One can also avail the benefits of this herb even in its powdered form.
 Which are available online.

 Take care while plucking the Thuthuvalai leaves or fruits, as the plant is fully covered with thorns.